helm/community/hips/hip-00xx-sequencing.md

 Resources with sequencing annotations would be deployed first followed by resources without.
 If a resource has a `helm.sh/depends-on/chart` annotation, all resources of the referred subchart would be deployed and checked for readiness before deploying the dependant resource.
 Only resources that Helm can determine readiness for will be checked.
 Chart authors would need to annotate their chart resources accordingly.

-Helm would scope each subchart layer annotation names using a delimiter such as `.` e.g `mysubchart.mylayer` to avoid any name collisions.
+Helm would scope each subchart layer annotation names using a delimiter such as `.` e.g `someChartDependency.mylayer` to avoid any name collisions.
 This is an internal implementation detail rather than feature chart authors or operators would need to know.

-`helm template` would pring all the resources in the order they would be deployed.
-The groups would be delimited using a `## Layer: <name>` comment indicate the beginning of each layer
+`helm template` would print all resources in the order they would be deployed.
+Groups of resources in a layer would be delimited using a `## Layer: <name>` comment indicate the beginning of each layer

 ```yaml
 ## Layer: layer1